aminnairi/react-store/README.md

 ### API - createReducer

-Create a reducer function that takes the previous states, an action, and returns a new state.
+Create a reducer function that takes the previous state, an action, and returns a new state.
 Note that when using this function, mutations for the state and the action are not permitted.

 ```tsx
 export interface UserState {